 If you’re starting a new job, there’s a good chance you’re going to have the option to join an employer-sponsored retirement plan, and it’ll probably be one of two types of plans: a 403(b) or a 401(k).
 Both are defined contribution plans.
 Employees who participate in the plans choose how much to put into their account each month, and the payout in retirement is determined based on how much they save during their careers.
-This article will take a look at both plans, comparing 403(b) vs. 401(k).
+Let’s take a look at the advantages of taking a 403(b) vs. 401(k).

 Though 401(k) plans and 403(b) plans are similar in many ways, there are a few key differences you should know if you’re about to start a new job where one of these plans is offered, especially if you’ll be contributing to one type of plan after having participated in the other at a previous company.

 Let’s start by taking a look at the similarities between a 401(k) plan and a 403(b) plan.
 Companies sponsor both types of retirement plans.
 Employees join the plan if they want to save for retirement, and the company may also offer to match employee contributions up to a certain limit.
 The money is then invested into investment vehicles such as mutual funds.
 The end goal is that the market (hopefully) grows steadily throughout your career and you have saved a tidy nest egg for when you retire.

 Employees contribute pre-tax money in both 401(k) plans and 403(b) plans.
 When an employee eventually retires, they pay income tax on the money as it is withdrawn from the plan.
 This has a couple of implications: First it means that by contributing to one of these retirement plans, you are lowering your taxable income now.
 Secondly if you expect to be in a lower tax bracket come retirement, this would mean that the tax burden for the money you invest is less than it would have been if you’d paid taxes when you earned it.